dawgfish/labs/HYCU/hycu_lab.rst

 Prerequisites:	HYCU VM Configured and Nutanix Cluster Added

- 	Login to HYCU UI
+ 	1. Login to HYCU UI

- 	Select “Targets” from the left-hand pane
+ 	2. Select “Targets” from the left-hand pane

- 	Click “+ New" button in the top right corner (Picture 12)
+ 	3. Click “+ New" button in the top right corner (Picture 12)

-Target type: NFS
+	- Target type: NFS

-Even though Nutanix storage container's can be used as an NFS target, HYCU recommend's using Volume Groups as an iSCSI target.
+	..
+Note ::Even though Nutanix storage container's can be used as an NFS target, HYCU recommend's using Volume Groups as 	an iSCSI target.

- 	Create a new container from Prism with at least 100GB of storage (Picture 13)
+ 	4. Create a new container from Prism with at least 100GB of storage (Picture 13)

- 	Expose that container as a HYCU NFS target (Picture 14)
+ 	5. Expose that container as a HYCU NFS target (Picture 14)

- 	Make sure target was successfully added (Picture 15)
+ 	6. Make sure target was successfully added (Picture 15)

-Target type: SMB
+	- Target type: SMB

- 	Setup a shared directory on one of the Windows machines
+ 	7. Setup a shared directory on one of the Windows machines

- 	Expose that shared directory as a HYCU SMB target (Picture 16).
+ 	8. Expose that shared directory as a HYCU SMB target (Picture 16).

-Target type: iSCSI
+	- Target type: iSCSI

-Nutanix volume group can be used as an iSCSI target
+	..
+Note :: Nutanix volume group's can be used as an iSCSI target

- 	Create new Nutanix volume group from Prism with at least 100GB of storage (Picture 17).
+ 	9. Create a new Nutanix volume group from Prism with at least 100GB of storage (Picture 17).

- 	Register new Client to Volume Group by using HYCU IP address or ISCSI Initiator Name* (Picture 18)
+ 	10. Register the new Client to your Volume Group by using HYCU IP address or ISCSI Initiator Name* (Picture 18)

- 	Expose that Volume Group as HYCU iSCSI target (Picture 19).
+ 	11. Expose that Volume Group as HYCU iSCSI target (Picture 19).
 IQN of the iSCSI storage device is located in Nutanix 		Volume Group properties - Target IQN Prefix (Picture 20)

 	..
 Note :: To get iSCSI Initiator Name, in HYCU from the top right corner, Administration icon, select iSCSI Initiator.

 	..
 Note ::	The target will be used to store backups made by HYCU, and it will also be a place restores will be carried out from.
 Supported targets are:
 	- SMB

 	- NFS